Discussion with a Catholic on interpreting the Bible

 Matt: The Holy Spirit bears witness of Jesus.

-Matt: Jesus said His sheep follow HIM and listen to HIS voice... none other.
+Matt: Jesus said that His sheep follow HIM and listen to HIS voice . . . none other.

-Matt: Whose voice have you been listening too?
+Matt: Whose voice have you been listening to?

 Matt: Jesus points to Himself, right?